Frequently Asked Questions

 Please contact the Air Force Space Command AS Manager at email@example.com.
 AFSPC will soon provide documentation to assist users in migrating to V7x.
 Please check the Astrodynamic Standards Forum on SARP, https://halfway.peterson.af.mil, or Public Astrodynamic Distribution Site (PADS) for this document starting in 2016.

 Updates to the documentation are currently being made.
-As they become available, the documentation will be posted on the Space/Cyberspace Analysis Resource Portal (SARP), https://halfway.peterson.af.mil/SARP in the Astrodynamic Standards Forum under each algorithm and in the future on the Public Astrodynamic Distribution Site (PADS) (Fall 2015).
+As they become available, the documentation will be posted on the Space/Cyberspace Analysis Resource Portal (SARP), https://halfway.peterson.af.mil/SARP in the Astrodynamic Standards Forum under each algorithm and the Public Astrodynamic Distribution Site (PADS).

 When do the days since 1950 (DS50) start?